Return to site

 2. Vitamin C

+Vitamin C is a powerful antioxidant that's essential for immune function, collagen formation, and free-radical protection.
 Vitamin C also improves the absorption and storage of minerals like non-heme iron, the type of iron that's found in plants.

 Oral contraceptives have been shown to decrease vitamin C concentrations in platelets and blood plasma.
 This negatively affects how much vitamin C is available for the body’s tissues to uptake and use.